The Bore is open all year round, but is closed from 9am-11am every Friday for cleaning.

 The bore was originally constructed in 1902 as a permanent town water supply after a severe drought.
 In 1980 Tamworth Pool Contractors installed the present pool.
 Since then, ongoing improvements have been made including a roof covering the pool area, dressing sheds and toilets, barbecue and picnic tables.
 New toilet and barbecue facilities, along with other general improvements, including expansion of the camping pad, were completed in late 2011.

 The Pilliga Hot Artesian Bore Baths is a designated Primitive Campground with very basic facilities and no powered sites.
 A $5 fee is charged per site per night (as of February 1, 2015) and the maximum stay is 21 days.
-Fees can be paid at the Narrabri Shire Visitor Information Centre or at the Pilliga Café.
+Fees are to be paid at the Narrabri Region Visitor Information Centre.
 Narrabri Shire Council asks that campers please leave the facilities as you find them and take your rubbish with you.

 Located just 96km from Narrabri and 55kms from Wee Waa on the Pilliga Road.